Coopératives d'énergie citoyennes: accelerating the energy transition in Luxembourg!

 Financing scheme 1 is the simplest.
 Other, more complex schemes are available, involving banks (scheme 2) or loans to cooperative members.
 They respond to the particularities and opportunities of each cooperative.

-Schema 1
+Schema 1:

-Schema 2
+Schema 2:

 Challenges and issues facing energy cooperatives

 The challenge of the subsidy mechanism Cooperatives face a number of challenges.
-Firstly, the feed-in tariff (FIT) financing model used by the majority of cooperatives has a negative impact on their operations. principle of degressivity (the feed-in tariff decreases each year), which is now causing tension.
-The government's scheme ensures that electricity produced is bought back at a fixed rate over a 15-year period, providing the stability and visibility essential for public investment.
-The spirit of the regulation was to take into account the degressive cost of equipment.
+Firstly, the feed-in tariff (FIT) financing model used by the majority of cooperatives has a negative impact on their operations. principle of degressivity (the feed-in tariff decreases every year), which is now causing tension.
+The government's scheme ensures that the electricity produced is bought back at a fixed rate over a fifteen-year period, providing the stability and visibility essential for public investment.
+The spirit of the regulation was to take into account the degressive cost of equipment [5].
 The cost of equipment has indeed fallen, but at the same time, the rising costs of installation companies have prevented a significant overall reduction in the cost of photovoltaic installations.
 Today, the feed-in tariff is between €0.1182 and €0.1019 / kWh, depending on the size of the installation, which is barely viable for some of the projects, with cooperatives facing higher costs than private individuals (trustee costs in particular), even if the feed-in tariff is boosted by around +10% for cooperatives.
 And yet, we know that the support mechanisms in place enable the development of private renewable energy projects.
 The Chambre des Métiers noted the correlation between the collapse of the market for installations over 30kWp and the withdrawal of their subsidies in 2013.

 Injection tariffs for cooperatives based on plant capacity :

-Cost of a few cooperative installations per €/KW installed: the worldwide decline in equipment costs has had little impact on total installation costs in recent years.
+Cost of a few cooperative installations per €/KW installed: the worldwide decline in equipment costs has had little impact on total installation costs in recent years:

-The mechanism is also supported by a compensation fund, partly financed by all energy consumers and partly subsidized by the government.
+The mechanism is also supported by a compensation fund, partly financed by all energy consumers and partly subsidized by the government [6] .
 For the latter, this represents a claim on the fifteen-year feed-in tariff.
 The self-consumption model, which avoids the feed-in tariff, therefore disengages the state financially (even if it continues subsidy programs to finance the installation as such), while complying with the European directive.
 It therefore seems to be an option that will be favored by legislators.
-It may also be relevant as an alternative financing model for cooperatives offering stability with a contractually fixed price, an attractive return and an electricity tariff protected from market volatility for consumers.
+It may also be relevant as an alternative financing model for cooperatives, offering stability with a contractually fixed price, an attractive return and an electricity tariff protected from market volatility for consumers.
 The first projects under this scheme are currently underway in Luxembourg.

 The challenge of roof access The cooperatives also benefit from the support of local authorities, who make roofs available at a low symbolic cost (school roofs, gymnasiums, technical workshops, etc.).
 This grant-in-kind is not always accessible.
 In fact, the stock of roofs to be equipped is dwindling, or is in competition with private players or even the municipalities themselves.
 A second challenge is therefore to gain access to public or private roofs while remaining economically viable.
 Several options are envisaged: state-owned roofs or, for example, partnerships with private players in the form of provision or self-consumption (the private player makes its roof available to the cooperative, which invests in a photovoltaic installation whose output is sold back to the private player).
 The development of these new schemes may therefore enable cooperatives to extend their field of action and installation opportunities.